datascienceees/beautiful-jekyll/about.md

 ### Key skills taught:

-1. Version control and collaborative coding (week 1)
+1. Version control and collaborative coding
-2. The basics of functional and object-oriented programming (week 2)
+2. The basics of functional and object-oriented programming
-3. Development of workflows for quantitative analysis (week 3)
+3. Development of workflows for quantitative analysis
-4. Data manipulation and organisation (week 4)
+4. Data manipulation and organisation
-5. Data visualisation and graphics (week 5)
+5. Data visualisation and graphics
-6. Big Data in Ecology and Environmental Sciences (week 6)
+6. Big Data in Ecology and Environmental Sciences
-7. Statistics revision and the linear model (weeks 6 and 7)
+7. Statistics and the linear model
-8. An intro to hierarchical linear models (week 7)
+8. An intro to hierarchical linear models
-9. An intro to Bayesian statistics (using the linear model, week 8)
+9. An intro to Bayesian statistics (using the linear model)
-10. Computing intensive research (week 9)
+10. Computing intensive research
-11. Careers in Data Science (week 10)
+11. Careers in Data Science

+### Programming languages introduced

+•	R
+•	Git
+•	Markdown
+•	Html
+•	Stan
+•	JavaScript
+•	Python

 Data Science in ESS will allow students to gain a set of 10 key quantitative skills and also tailor their quantitative training to the skillsets and level they want to obtain in a way that traditional courses cannot.
 Each student will maintain their own version-controlled repository of data and code and will also provide peer feedback on work provided by other students as the course progresses.